gkafk/Metview-workflow/readme.md

 - Install

     cd to downloaded files directory
     cd Constructors
+    Configure global_variables.cfg file according to your pc configuration.
     $./add_jobs_to_cron.sh to start the installation.